 ABOUT

-Jasmine was an executive producer on La La Land starring Emma Stone and Ryan Gosling, which was nominated for 14 Academy Awards®La La Land won six Oscars® and seven Golden Globes.
+Jasmine executive produced La La Land starring Emma Stone and Ryan Gosling, which was nominated for 14 Academy Awards®.
+La La Land won six Oscars® and seven Golden Globes.
 Jasmine was also a key figure in the development and production of Damien Chazelle's Oscar®-winning film Whiplash.
 McGlade and Chazelle worked together creatively for ten years on a variety of projects, including writer-for-hire jobs and original screenplays they co-wrote.
 At just twenty years old, McGlade produced Chazelle's award-winning feature-length jazz musical Guy and Madeline on a Park Bench.
-Critically acclaimed, it was named one of the best films of the year by The New York Times, The Boston Globe, The Village Voice, Film Comment, Time Out New York, and more
+Critically acclaimed, it was named one of the best films of the year by The New York Times, The Boston Globe, The Village Voice, Film Comment, Time Out New York, and more.

 Jasmine's passion for music led her to direct music videos.
 She has directed music videos for Atlantic Records, Dualtone, and Yep Roc Records, including recent videos for GRAMMY-nominated artist Gregory Alan Isakov, Max, Nolan Taylor, Jobi Riccio, and The Bones of J.R.
 Jones.

-Her feature-length directorial debut was an award-winning independent film called Maria My Love, which she wrote, directed, and produced, starring Independent Spirit Award nominee Judy Marte (Raising Victor Vargas) and Golden Globe winner and Oscar® nominee Karen Black (Five Easy Pieces).
-The film premiered at the Tribeca Film Festival to rave reviews and was distributed the following year.
+As a writer-director, Jasmine has worked with companies such as Netflix, LeBron James' SpringHill, Casey Affleck's Sea Change Media, Nicholas Hoult's Dead Duck Films, Naomi Osaka's Hana Kuma, SB Projects, and more.
+Jasmine's feature-length directorial debut was an award-winning independent film called Maria My Love, which she wrote, directed, and produced, starring Independent Spirit Award nominee Judy Marte (Raising Victor Vargas) and Golden Globe winner and Oscar® nominee Karen Black (Five Easy Pieces).
+The film premiered at the Tribeca Film Festival and was distributed the following year.

 As an athlete, Jasmine is known as a national champion fencer, and NCAA All-American athlete.
 Jasmine was the No. 1 ranked U.S. women's épée fencer as a cadet and junior, and a top-five senior (Div 1).
 She has won the Junior Olympics, competed at multiple World Championships for the U.S. as a member of the cadet and junior national teams, and has a variety of national and international gold medals under her belt.
 She has earned numerous medals in Div 1, senior, junior, cadet, and youth events at North American Cups, U.S. National Championships, and Summer Nationals.
 Jasmine has trained at the US Olympic & Paralympic Training Center in Colorado Springs as a fencer, as well as an official training partner to the US Modern Pentathlon team.
 While at Harvard, she helped her team win the Division 1 NCAA Championship title, the first in Harvard fencing history.

-Jasmine's volunteer work is wide-ranging, reflecting her passion for mental health, spirituality, DEI efforts, LGBTQ+ & women's rights, nature, children, and the arts.
-Jasmine currently serves on the Board of Directors of nonprofit organization Circuit Arts, and on the Advisory Board of Harvard Fencing.
+Jasmine's volunteer work is wide-ranging, reflecting her passion for mental health, spirituality, social justice, nature, children, and the arts.
+She currently serves on the Board of Directors of nonprofit organization Circuit Arts, and on the Advisory Board of Harvard Fencing.